kavispires/tardedivertida/ONBOARD_GAME.md

 - Create a `game-info.json` for game info object.
 - Update `pages/Game.tsx` to include the new Game Session.

-# Add cloud functions Adapter

-- Update `/services/adapters.ts` with the new cloud functions

 # Add game to the list

 - Update `src/utils/info.ts` with the game entry for its game-info